 Catastrophic riders will pay additional money each month if your disabilty is so severe you are unable to perform two of the six activities of daily living.

-If your investments are generating enough income for your lifestyle, you don’t need disability insurance.
+If your investments are generating enough income for your lifestyle, you are financially independent and do not need to work.
+For this reason, you don’t need disability insurance.
 Everyone else needs it.